Last updated : Decembre 2021

 - in the construction sector, workers can also benefit from improved safety;

-- and in public safety, drones can be used to aid in rescue operations.
+- in public safety, drones can be used to aid in rescue operations

 But how to ensure the same level of cyber-security in the air that we find on the ground?

-With safety and security a key focus for Gemalto, a successful drone value proposition requires what Trickey calls "the ability to manage volumes of drones in the marketplace."
+With safety and security a key focus for Thales, a successful drone value proposition requires what Trickey calls "the ability to manage volumes of drones in the marketplace."

 It's a headline that could become too all familiar as the US Federal Aviation Administration (FAA) predicts that by 2020 we will see seven million drones in the air.
 (To put this into perspective, there will be 10 times more commercial drones than manned aircraft by 2020.)

-With Drone Connect offering a digital license plate for drones that will improve the security of the skies, it has already been trialled successfully in New York and over the coming months will be trialled globally.
+With Drone Connect offering a digital license plate for drones that will improve the security of the skies, it has already been trialed successfully in New York and over the coming months will be trialed globally.

 Governments will need to play their part, and create the regulation and standardization that will allow drones to operate securely, he adds.
-This includes drone authentication and traceability, and any data processes.
+This includes drone authentication and traceability, and any data processed.